 Human Growth and Development (HGD) Curriculum Overview

 ***Update: Spokane Public Schools is currently conducting a process to update Human Growth & Development curriculum.
 New materials will align to Washington State Standards and comply with the Healthy Youth Act.
-Curriculum materials are now available for public review at the district office, 200 N. Bernard 4th floor.
+For the most up to date information please see our HGD Update.

 Why do schools teach Human Growth and Development?

 Spokane Public Schools (SPS) has a commitment to providing a quality, well-rounded education to its students.
 As part of that commitment, the Board of Directors has chosen to offer sexual health education to help children understand the physical and emotional changes that occur as they enter puberty.
 We recognize that sex and sexuality are sensitive, personal issues, yet they are natural, important concerns of all human beings at all stages of life.
 We take the position that sex and sexuality should be approached calmly, rationally, and without guilt and embarrassment.
 Find the SPS School Board Policies here:

 As part of Washington state law, any school district that chooses to offer sexual health education must assure that the instruction follows requirements outlined in the Healthy Youth Act.
 Such instruction must:

 You can find more information about The HIV and Sexual Health Education program here: OSPI HIV and Sexual Health Education Program.

 - Be medically and scientifically accurate;

 - Be age appropriate;

 - Be appropriate for students regardless of gender, race, disability status, or sexual orientation;